coffee2code/wpuntexturize/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Note compatibility through WP 3.2+
+* Fix plugin homepage and author links in description in readme.txt

 = 1.4 =
 * Rename `wpuntexturize()` to `c2c_wpuntexturize()` (but maintain a deprecated version for backwards compatibility)
 * Rename file `wpuntexturize` to `c2c_wpuntexturize` (but maintain a deprecated version for backwards compatibility)